Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-The primary motivation for the proposed approach is to address the problem of limited training data availability due to privacy and sharing regulations.
+The primary motivation for the proposed approach is to address the problem of limited training data availability due to anonymity and sharing regulations.
 Our aim is to enable users to successfully train and customize models while minimizing the risk of identification for individuals who have contributed in the formation of the original dataset.
-As such, arbitrary users can benefit from private medical data sets to train or develop their own classification models.
+As such, arbitrary users can benefit from anonymized medical data sets to train or develop their own classification models.
 To achieve this we utilize AM in a generative manner, and create a multi-faceted dataset of stimuli that captures implicitly the class separation of the real data.

-In this work we emphasize on a medical setting, and apply the proposed approach on the problem of sleep apnea detection.
-We utilize data from real-world clinical studies, and showcase its viability for the task.
-Furthermore, we evaluate on the task of digit recognition, and verify that the proposed approach is generalizable to different tasks and domains.
-Training with synthetic stimuli can yield promising results that are comparable or superior to a well-established generative method which can successfully produce realistic data.
+In this work, we emphasize application in a medical setting, and apply the proposed approach on the problems of sleep apnea detection and sleep stage classification based on EEG.
+We utilize data from real-world clinical studies, and showcase its viability for these tasks.
+Furthermore, we evaluate on the task of digit recognition, and verify that the proposed approach is generalizable across different tasks and domains.
+Training with synthetic stimuli can yield promising results that are comparable or superior to well-established generative methods which can successfully produce realistic data.
 In this paper, we mainly evaluate on smaller classifiers potentially for use in a resource constrained environment.
 We experimentally show that we can utilize synthetic stimuli in place of real data to anonymize individuals that have contributed to the real dataset with their data.
 Furthermore, we utilize the proposed approach to produce a classifier that is more resilient against specific information leakage attacks, namely MI attacks.

 In our ongoing and future work we address the customization of a student classifier $h_S$ towards the personal and unlabeled data of the end-user.
 In other words, we aim to use NE for domain adaptation with only $h_T$ and the unlabeled data of the end-user as input, and a personalized $h_S$ as output.
-For both of these steps, we want to investigate the performance of NE if the classifier has differentially private guarantees.

-\textbf{Acknowledgement}: This work was performed as part of the CESAR project (nr.
+\acks{ This work was performed as part of the CESAR project (nr.
 250239/O70) funded by The Research Council of Norway.
+During this work Gunn Marit Traaen was also affiliated with the Institute of Clinical Medicine, Faculty of Medicine, University of Oslo, Oslo, Norway.
+We want to thank the anonymous reviewers for their valuable feedback that helped us to substantially improve this manuscript. }